openshift/training/beta-3-setup.md

 And now `get build` again:

     osc get build
     NAME                  TYPE      STATUS     POD
-    ruby-sample-build-9ae35312-c687-11e4-a4a6-525400b33d1d STI  Running build-ruby-sample-build-9ae35312-c687-11e4-a4a6-525400b33d1d
+    ruby-sample-build-1   STI       Complete   ruby-sample-build-1
+    ruby-sample-build-2   STI       Pending    ruby-sample-build-2

 You can see that this could have been part of some CI/CD workflow that automatically called our webhook once the code was tested.

 ### Visit Your Application
-Once the build is finished and the frontend service's endpoint has been updated, visit your application.
+Once the new build is finished and the frontend service's endpoint has been updated, visit your application.
 The frontend configuration contained a route for `wiring.cloudapps.example.com`.
 You should see a note that the database is missing.
 So, let's create it!

 ### Create the Database Config